 Sizergh's elusive hawfinch

-They have a characteristic ‘tick’ call (which to some sounds like a fizzy drink can opening).
-This is the first sign of their presence.
-Hawfinches can easily be muffled out in a woodland setting with other birds such as robins and song thrush which also have a very similar call.
-If you hang around in the car park they can be heard with relative ease.
+The third and final point to bear in mind is that hawfinches also have a characteristic ‘tick’ call (which to some sounds like a fizzy drink can opening).
+This is the first sign they're around.
+Their call can be easily drowned out in a woodland setting by other birds such as robins and song thrush, but in our car park it's more audible.